getty-zig/getty.so/pages/data-model.md

 Getty defines two data models: one for serialization and one for deserialization.

-A data model represents the set of types supported by Getty.
-The types within a data model are purely conceptual; they aren't actually Zig types.
+A __data model__ represents the set of types supported by Getty.
+The types within Getty's data models are purely conceptual; they aren't actually Zig types.
 For example, there isn't an `i32` or `u64` in either of Getty's data models.
-Instead, `i32` and `u64` are both considered to the same type: _Integer_.
+Instead, `i32` and `u64` are both considered to the same type:
+_Integer_.

 By maintaining a data model, Getty establishes a generic baseline from which (de)serializers operate.
 This often simplifies the job of a (de)serializer